TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 ```

 {% alert "warning" %}
-In 11ty, this is incompatible with `eleventy-plugin-syntaxhighlight` due to the way codeblocks are parsed.
+In 11ty, `markdown-it-attrs` is incompatible with `eleventy-plugin-syntaxhighlight` due to the way codeblocks are parsed.
 {% endalert %}

 ## Step 4: (Optional) Modify Plugins